-It is a small castle that is currently used as a warehouse for a factory that is a few meters away.
+It is a small castle currently used as a warehouse for a factory a few meters away.

 Although there’s not much to see in the surrounding area, you get there pretty well, just the path that takes you to Lallybroch.
 It is a tranquil area a few kilometers from Edinburgh.